karomei/trivia-website/README.md

 - 2b: As a more invested player, I want to be able to fit the settings according to my preferences.
 - 3a: As a fan, I want to experience things which make me feel as I'm one with the show.
 - 3b: As a fan, it would make me happy to see inside jokes from the show.

+### Features

+* Provide a colorful and eyecatching User Experience design.
+* Landing page animation.
+* Cursor animation.
+* Sound effect if correct answer.
+* Klaxon sound effect if incorrect answer.
+* Highscore revealed after last round.
+* Using Open Trivia Database API.
+* Using EmailJS API.
+* Able to change difficulty settings, from easy to hard.
+* Have default settings.

 ## Wireframes